slorber/awesome-debounce-promise/README.md

 Debounce your async calls with **React** in mind.

-Forget about:

-- concurrency issues when promise resolves in "unexpected" order
-- leaving promise land for callback hell of Lodash / Underscore
+- No callback hell of lodash/underscore
+- Handle concurrent requests nicely (only use last request's response)
+- Typescript support (native and well typed)
+- Read in mind, but can be used in other contexts (no dependency)

-From the author of [this famous SO question](https://stackoverflow.com/a/28046731/82609) about debouncing with React.
+Read also [this famous SO question](https://stackoverflow.com/a/28046731/82609) about debouncing with React.

 # Install